terra-ops/terra-app/docs/index.md

 See the [instructions](example-setup.md) on setting up http://openfda.nucivic.build on another server using Terra.

-## Terra Apps
+## Terra Projects

-Each app you run with terra should have a `.terra.yml` file in the root.
+Each project you run with terra should have a `.terra.yml` file in the root.

 To see an example file, see https://github.com/terra-ops/terra-cli/blob/master/docs/.terra.yml